Tax presence

 Subject to corporate income tax:

-• Losses may in principle be carried forward indefinitely, but their use in a given tax year is limited to EUR 1 million plus 70 percent of the taxable basis in excess of EUR 1 million.
-As of income year 2023 (assessment year 2024), the 70-percent threshold has been reduced to 40 percent, to increase the minimal taxable basis to 60 percent instead of 30 percent.
-This measure is temporary, as it is the intention to abolish this measure as soon as the global minimum tax rules (OECD Pillar Two) enter into force in Belgium.
+Losses may in principle be carried forward indefinitely, but their use in a given tax year is limited to EUR1 million plus 70 percent of the taxable basis in excess of EUR1 million.
+As of income year 2023 (assessment year 2024), the 70 percent threshold was reduced to 40 percent, to increase the minimal taxable basis to 60 percent instead of 30 percent.
+This measure was temporary, as it was the intention to abolish this measure as soon as the global minimum tax rules (OECD Pillar Two) enter into force in Belgium.

 Belgian branch office of a foreign company

 A Belgian branch office of a foreign company will, in principle, be subject to tax on income generated by the Belgian branch office and will thus be subject to the so-called corporate nonresident income tax.
 Under the corporate nonresident income tax, specific categories of Belgian-sourced income are subject to tax.
 The nonresident income tax that is due is, in principle, calculated based on the corporate income tax rules for resident companies.
-Hence, the alternative implementation of the global minimum tax rules, in anticipation of the implementation of OECD Pillar Two, will also be applicable to the Belgian branch office of a foreign company.
+Hence, the implementation of the global minimum tax rules, will also be applicable to the Belgian branch office of a foreign company.
 In addition, the applicable tax rates are identical to the tax rates for resident companies.
 If a double taxation treaty is in place between Belgium and the state of tax residence of the foreign company, such treaty should be consulted in order to verify whether Belgium has the authority to tax the income that is attributable to the branch.

 The foreign company (via its branch office) may also be subject to certain other possible taxes, such as registration taxes on the purchase of real estate or communal taxes.